sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 capacity.LeafQueue (LeafQueue.java:removeApplicationAttempt(821)) - Application removed - appId: application_1405323437551_0001 user: hdfs queue: default #user-pending-applications: 0 #user-active-applications: 0 #queue-pending-applications: 0 #queue-active-applications: 0
 amlauncher.AMLauncher (AMLauncher.java:run(262)) - Cleaning master appattempt_1405323437551_0001_000001
 ```

 ### NODE_UPDATE
 Normally `NodeUpdateSchedulerEvents` arrive every second from every node.
 By setting the earlier mentioned `schedule-asynchronously` to true
 the behavior of this event handling can be altered in a way that container allocations happen asynchronously from these events.
 Meaning
 the CapacityScheduler tries to allocate new containers in every 100ms on a different [thread](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity/CapacityScheduler.java#L361).
 Before going into details let's discuss another important aspect.

 #### Allocate
 The [allocate](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity/CapacityScheduler.java#L675)
 method is used as a heartbeat.
 This is the most important call between the `ApplicationMaster` and the scheduler.
-Instead of using a simple
-empty message, the heartbeat can contain resource requests of the application.
-The reason it is important here as the scheduler
-more precisely the queue when tries to allocate resources it will check the active applications in FIFO order and see their resource requests.
+Instead of using a simple empty message, the heartbeat can contain resource requests of the application.
+The reason it is important here is that the scheduler, more precisely the queue - when tries to allocate resources - it will check the active applications in FIFO order and see their resource requests.
 ```
 {Priority: 20, Capability: <memory:1024, vCores:1>, # Containers: 2, Location: *, Relax Locality: true}
 {Priority: 20, Capability: <memory:1024, vCores:1>, # Containers: 2, Location: /default-rack, Relax Locality: true}